Lemon Cake with Cream Cheese and Lime Frosting is an airy, butter-less cake topped with creamy, slightly tart frosting.

 - Pour the cream cheese into the mixer bowl, beat at medium-high speed using the flat beater attachment until it turns into a smooth cream with no lumps.
 Dice the butter and add to the cream cheese, beat until it has mixed in completely and there are no lumps.

-- Pour in the lime juice and lime zest, whip until it has incorporated uniformly into the mix.
+- Pour in the lime juice and lime zest, followed by the condensed milk, whip until it has incorporated uniformly into the mix.

 - Lower speed to low (to avoid splatters), and slowly add the powdered sugar until it is well mix.
 Increase speed to high and beat for another minute.